frenchie1910/Points-on-a-Sphere-Code/README.md

+# Summary

+This repository contains the code that was run to generate the results and diagrams in the report on 'Points on a Sphere and Related Problems' written by Olivia French, Durham University, 2022.

 # Python files

 Python files are the main code used to produce the results and diagrams in the Points on a Sphere and Related Problems report.